The Servo Motor Repair Process Explained

 ICR technicians use the Linea X3 by Octava Engineering with its digital-first alignment to guarantee the sought-after and often elusive 0° position for perfect operability.

-We’re able to zero in on issues with improved diagnostic capabilities by connecting any industrial scope with the universal cable attachment to view individual waveforms for deeper analysis.
+We’re able to zero in on issues with improved diagnostic capabilities.
+View individual waveforms for deeper analysis.

 6. THE FINAL TEST